megahomyak/eazzyformat/README.md

 # EazzyFormat
 Format made by me, megahomyak.
 Used to store states in FAQ telegram bot for Eazzy (scooter rental company).

-This library has no requirements and can be installed as `pip install eazzyformat`
+This library has no dependencies and can be installed as `pip install eazzyformat`.

 List is `[element element element]`.
 Element can be a `"string"` or `["another" "list"]`.